 People with thyroid problems are also more prone to developing alopecia, which is an autoimmune condition that causes hair to fall out in patches.

-An underactive thyroid affects the skin in various ways and can cause symptoms, such as:
+An underactive thyroid affects the skin in various ways and can cause symptoms,

 - dry, coarse skin